Scottish Parliament: Legislative functions and powers

 After a bill has passed through all legislative stages, it becomes an Act of the Scottish Parliament.

-The Scotland Act 1998, which was passed by the Parliament of the United Kingdom and given royal assent by Queen Elizabeth II on 19 November 1998, governs the functions and role of the Scottish Parliament and delimits its legislative competence.
+The Scotland Act 1998, which was passed by the Parliament of the United Kingdom under the first Blair ministry and given royal assent by Queen Elizabeth II on 19 November 1998, governs the functions and role of the Scottish Parliament and delimits its legislative competence.
 Since the establishment of the Parliament, there have been a number of changes to its legislative competence.

 The Parliament is able to debate any issue (including those reserved to Westminster) but is unable to make laws on issues that are outside its legislative competence.
 As the Scottish Parliament is able to make laws on the areas constitutionally devolved to it, the legislative process begins with bills (draft laws) which are presented to Parliament.
 Bills can be introduced to Parliament in a number of ways; the Scottish Government can introduce new laws or amendments to existing laws as a bill; a committee of the Parliament can present a bill in one of the areas under its remit; a member of the Scottish Parliament can introduce a bill as a private member; or a private bill can be submitted to Parliament by an outside proposer.
 Most draft laws are government bills introduced by ministers in the governing party (or parties).
 Bills pass through Parliament in a number of stages before receiving royal assent, whereupon they become Acts of the Scottish Parliament.

+The Scotland Act 2012, passed under the Cameron–Clegg coalition, devolved the powers to set income tax rates, introduce taxes on land transactions and waste disposal from landfill.
+Following the unsuccessful Scottish independence referendum in 2014, the UK and Scottish governments signed the Smith Commission Agreement which led to the Scotland Act 2016, passed under the Second Cameron ministry.
+The Act extended the Parliament's devolved competencies, according to the Secretary of State for Scotland making it one of the most powerful devolved parliaments in the world.
+Areas devolved included taxation powers, welfare and elections.